-Anton Wilhelm Amo, Arius Didymus, Augustine, Egypt, Ethiopia, Ghana, Hebrew Bible, ibn Khaldun, ibn Rushd, ibn Ṭufayl, John McDowell, Juli McGruder, Kwasi Wiredu, Maimonides, Morocco, Philo of Alexandria, Placide Tempels, Plotinus, René Descartes, Tertullian, Tunisia, Zera Yacob
+Anton Wilhelm Amo, Arius Didymus, Augustine, Egypt, Ethiopia, Ghana, Hebrew Bible, ibn Khaldun, ibn Rushd, ibn Ṭufayl, John McDowell, Juli McGruder, Kwasi Wiredu, Maimonides, Morocco, Moses, Philo of Alexandria, Placide Tempels, Plotinus, René Descartes, Tertullian, Tunisia, Zera Yacob

 For the most part, the study of non-Western philosophy has tended to focus on the continent of Asia.
 There are many good reasons for this.
 More than half of humanity lives in Asia.
 And Asia has long, rich traditions of philosophical reflection that have survived and left their works to us – unlike the thought of Mesoamerican traditions, where so much was pillaged and destroyed by the barbarian Spanish invaders.
 Asia is not even one single context; I would argue that South Asian philosophy is in many respects more like Western philosophy than it is like East Asian.
 In particular I see no problem in maintaining an Asian focus in my own work, since it is the philosophies of Asia – especially Buddhism – that have left by far the biggest influence on me.
 One can love all wisdom, but one cannot inhabit all of it.

 Still, when we do aspire to love all wisdom, it’s worth taking a look beyond both Asia and the West – at least what we usually think of as the West.
 There is considerably more to the world.
 The continent of Africa, in particular, may well overtake Asia in population by the end of this century.
 So perhaps it is particularly worth thinking about African philosophy.